Renegade4339/RN4339MCBedrockSoundPacks/README.md

 WARNING: IT HAS LOUD SOUNDS (PARTICULARLY THE EXPLOSION AND LIGHTNING IMPACT SOUNDS), SO BE WARNED.

+> Quake Jumping Sounds

+A silly sound pack I made so that every time you jump, your character will say "HUUH".
+Best paired when playing with QuakeCraft.
+REQUIRES HDESTSOUNDS OR HDESTSOUNDSPSX 1.4.2 OR HIGHER.

+> DOOM 64 Music Pack

+A music pack that replaces the vanilla tracks with ones from DOOM 64 (along with fanmade ones with the same ambient style).
+Credits inside the .mcpack file.

 [1] - SIDENOTE ON USING ANY PACK HAVING THIS NOTE: Please deactivate the pack should you decided to hop off from Murder Mystery since MM uses most sound events from Vanilla Minecraft.

 Full credits in the primary credits file.